dint-dev/database/database/README.md

 }
 ```

-### watch()
+## Watching changes in a document
 By using `watch` function, you continue to receive updates to the document.
 Some databases support
 this natively.
-In other databases, watching may be accomplished by polling.
+In other databases, the implementation may use polling.

 ```dart
 final stream = await document.watch(